Fibroblast

-A fibroblast is a type of biological cell that synthesizes the extracellular matrix and collagen, produces the structural framework (stroma) for animal tissues, and plays a critical role in wound healing.
+A fibroblast is a type of biological cell typically with a spindle shape that synthesizes the extracellular matrix and collagen, produces the structural framework (stroma) for animal tissues, and plays a critical role in wound healing.
 Fibroblasts are the most common cells of connective tissue in animals.

 Structure

 Fibroblasts have a branched cytoplasm surrounding an elliptical, speckled nucleus having two or more nucleoli.
-Active fibroblasts can be recognized by their abundant rough endoplasmic reticulum.
-Inactive fibroblasts (called fibrocytes) are smaller, spindle-shaped, and have a reduced amount of rough endoplasmic reticulum.
-Although disjointed and scattered when they have to cover a large space, fibroblasts, when crowded, often locally align in parallel clusters.
+Active fibroblasts can be recognized by their abundant rough endoplasmic reticulum (RER).
+Inactive fibroblasts, called 'fibrocytes', are smaller, spindle-shaped, and have less RER.
+Although disjointed and scattered when covering large spaces, fibroblasts often locally align in parallel clusters when crowded together.

 Unlike the epithelial cells lining the body structures, fibroblasts do not form flat monolayers and are not restricted by a polarizing attachment to a basal lamina on one side, although they may contribute to basal lamina components in some situations (e.g. subepithelial myofibroblasts in intestine may secrete the α-2 chain-carrying component of the laminin, which is absent only in regions of follicle-associated epithelia which lack the myofibroblast lining).
 Fibroblasts can also migrate slowly over substratum as individual cells, again in contrast to epithelial cells.
-While epithelial cells form the lining of body structures, it is fibroblasts and related connective tissues which sculpt the "bulk" of an organism.
+While epithelial cells form the lining of body structures, fibroblasts and related connective tissues sculpt the "bulk" of an organism.

 The life span of a fibroblast, as measured in chick embryos, is 57 ± 3 days.